-The members of the Board of Directors of Aegon Hypotheken are also members of the Boards of the other entities within the Aegon Nederland group, including the Board of Aegon Nederland.
+Until 1 August 2021 the members of the Board of Directors of Aegon Hypotheken were also members of the Boards of other entities within the Aegon Nederland group, including the Board of Aegon Nederland.
+As per 1 August 2021 Aegon Hypotheken has its own Board of Directors, that consists of a CEO and a CFRO.
 The members of the Board of Directors are employees of Aegon Nederland and receive their remuneration from Aegon Nederland.
 The total remuneration for their activities within the Aegon Nederland group pursuant to Section 383:1 of Book 2 of the Dutch Civil Code is set out below.
 The amounts are in euro, instead of EUR thousand.

-Members of the Board of Directors 2020 2019
+Members of the Board of Directors 2021 2020

-Gross salary and social security contributions 2.871.379 2.830.360
+Gross salary and social security contributions 1.954.804 2.871.379

-Pension premium 125.909 337.611
+Pension premium 10.487 125.909

-Other benefits 1.070.733 433.793
+Other benefits 477.271 1.070.733

-Total 4.068.021 3.601.765
+Total 2.442.562 4.068.021